Build-up of biomat over the life span of a septic system.

 How does biomat affect a septic system?

 Biomat coated soil and gravel is less permeable than fresh soil and gravel.
 As shown in the photo above, the biomat increases over time and the surrounding soil and gravel are able to absorb less and less water.
 Eventually the water flow rate becomes higher than the soil absorption rate because of the biomat layer.
 This build-up causes the effluent to “break out” to the surface in pools of water in various places along or at the end of the drainfields.
+Or in some cases the effluent water pushes back into the house drains.

 This can process can take anywhere from 10 to 60 years depending upon: 1) water usage – the more water used the quicker the biomat builds up; 2) soil type – the denser the soil the quicker the biomat builds up; and 3) septic maintenance – poorly timed clean-outs can cause solids to near the surface of the tank and pass into the pipes.
 The average duration of fields is 20 years as pictured above.